ait-aecid/rootkit-detection-ebpf-time-trace/README.md

                         Drop all events of the first and last PID of each run.
                         These events often miss data.
 May lead to empty output file if runs <= 2.
+  --load, -l [STRESSOR]
+                        Put the system under load during the experiment.
+You can provide a custom executable to do so.
+Consider shell escaping.
+                        Default is 'stress-ng --cpu 10'.
 ````

 This is the heart of the project that performs the experiment.